What is enterprise data security?

 4. Provide training for your employees

 It’s crucial to have cross-team alignment, where everyone across your organization understands what is going on and why.
-An organization’s data security policies should be easy to understand by all departments in your company — not just the IT department.
+An enterprise data security policy should be easy to understand by all departments in your company — not just the IT department.
 While a deep understanding of data security isn’t necessary for all members of an organization, your employees should confidently understand what types of information are considered confidential, the potential risks of leaks or breaches, and simple ways to prevent data loss from happening.
 A refresher training quarterly or annually can go a long way.
 When everyone in your organization has a security- and privacy-forward mentality, you proactively mitigate potential risks.

 5. Evaluate your organization’s technology stack